MinSuan96/minsuan96.github.io/README.md

 ## About Me

-Explore the "About" page to learn more about who I am, my educational background, and my passion for [mention key interests].
+Explore the "About" page to learn more about who I am, my educational background, and my passion for coding.

 ## Blog